 I happened across this tiny structure while running errands today.
 It appears to be a detached office or guest quarters for a nearby home.
 For all its simplicity, I think it is very beautiful and would love to discover the story behind it.
 On the home front, I interviewed our ninth potential builder and feel like we finally have the right match.
 It has been challenging trying to find a company that has the right mix of experience building high-performance homes, a culture of building right the first time, and an openness to allowing me to participate in aspects of the construction work.
 Assuming their contract terms are reasonable, I think we have found the right partner.

-Had I not followed the flight of this Monarch butterfly into the high branches of a pine tree, I would have never spotted it.
-Today’s photos should really have been of Kyle, Maya, and the demolition project we are working on in his basement.
+I followed the flight of this Monarch butterfly into the high branches of a pine tree where I was able to photograph it.
+Had I thought to take one, I would have liked to post a picture of Kyle, Maya, and the demolition project we are working on in his basement.
 While the kids moved lumber and removed drywall and ceiling tiles, I installed a heat pump water heater to replace the gas-fired unit there now.
 It is more efficient than either a gas or electric water heater and will be easier to relocate later when Kyle has a new HVAC system installed.

 This rare breed of dog can only be observed in the week before Halloween.
 Scary enough at other times of the year, this is one canine that you do not want to mess with.